Saint Anthony's Emergency Department

 • Shorter wait times – patients are seen by a healthcare provider in under 20 minutes (per data released January 2013).

-• 16-bed remodeled emergency department with enhanced surroundings, including flat screen televisions.
+• 16-bed remodeled emergency department with new telemetry monitoring, enhanced surroundings including flat screen televisions and a comfortable healing environment.

 • Affiliation with the MidAmerica Stroke Network offers enhanced stroke care.